Belarus leader defends hosting hockey worlds, ridicules US - WHIZ News

-Belarus President Alexander Lukashenko defended his country’s ability to host this year’s hockey world championships on Monday by ridiculing the United States following the violent attack at the Capitol.
+Belarus President Alexander Lukashenko defended his country’s ability to host the ice hockey world championship on Monday by ridiculing the United States following the violent attack at the Capitol.

-The authoritarian leader met with International Ice Hockey Federation president Rene Fasel for talks amid calls to move the world championships following mass protests against Lukashenko’s rule.
+The authoritarian leader met with International Ice Hockey Federation president Rene Fasel for talks amid calls to move the world championship following mass protests against Lukashenko’s rule.

 “In our country, protesters and other dissatisfied people don’t storm government agencies and capitols,” Lukashenko said.
 “We have a completely normal situation from the perspective of the development of democratic processes.”